Liouville quantum gravity spheres as matings of finite-diameter trees: Equivalence of Bessel and Brownian constructions

 For each $z \in \cyl$, we let $\psi_z \colon \cyl \to \cyl$ be the unique conformal transformation with $\psi_z(z) = +\infty$ and $\psi_z'(-\infty) > 0$.
 Explicitly, $\psi_z(u) = -\log( e^{-u} - e^{-z})$.
 We note that $\psi_z$ is the analog of the map $\C \to \C$ which corresponds to translating a point $z \in \C$ to the origin in the setting in which we represent $\C$ by $\cyl$ with $+\infty$ (resp.\ $-\infty$) corresponding to $0$ (resp.\ $\infty$).

 \begin{lemma} Suppose that we have the same setup as in Proposition~\ref{prop::unexplored_region_qc_inf_to_0}.
-Suppose that $w \in U$ is picked uniformly from the quantum measure and let $\wt{\eta}_w'$ be a whole-plane $\SLE_{\kappa'}(\kappa'-6)$ process from $-\infty$ to $w$ coupled so as to agree with $\wt{\eta}'$ until $w$ and $+\infty$ are first separated and then taken to continue conditionally independently afterwards.
-Then we have that
+Conditionally on $h$ and $\wt{\eta}'$, we suppose that $w \in U$ is picked uniformly from the quantum area measure on $U$ and let $\wt{\eta}_w'$ be a whole-plane $\SLE_{\kappa'}(\kappa'-6)$ process from $-\infty$ to $w$ coupled so as to agree with $\wt{\eta}'$ until $w$ and $+\infty$ are first separated and then taken to continue conditionally independently afterwards.
+Then we have as path decorated surfaces that